stanford-sdss/package-management/apptainer/README.md

     * This is where we will install our Python packages
 * %runscript
     * The %runscript section tells Singularity what to run when the image is executed

+Let's quickly look at some important lines in our simple_python.def:
+* We chose a container with `conda` already installed - so no need to install `conda`!
+* A conda env is created with Python 3.11 and some packages in this line: `conda create --name myenv python=3.11 pandas numpy`
+* If you need to `conda activate` in the %post section, you need to run this special command: `. /opt/conda/etc/profile.d/conda.sh`
+* After conda is installed, you can `conda install` and `pip install` normally
+* At the end, the following lines ensure that your env is always activated.
+Be sure to change `myenv` to your env name!
+    * `echo ". /opt/conda/etc/profile.d/conda.sh" >> $SINGULARITY_ENVIRONMENT`
+    * `echo "conda activate myenv" >> $SINGULARITY_ENVIRONMENT`

 Once you've filled out your recipe file with any packages, scripts, files, or other things you might need, then you build your image with the following command: